 There’s more!
 See the rest of our writeup about studies on hemp extracts here.

-(Including scientific studies on CBD, schizophrenia and overall market outlook for hemp and CBD.)
+(Including scientific studies on CBD and overall market outlook for hemp and CBD.)